Caroline Lucas: Early political career

 After being "utterly inspired" by Jonathon Porritt's book Seeing Green, Lucas joined the Green Party in 1986.
 She noticed that the Green Party office was in Clapham, where she was living at the time, so thought: "Right!
 I'm going there now, I'm just going to dedicate the rest of my life to this party'."
 Soon afterwards she became the party's National Press Officer (1987–1989) and Co-Chair (1989–1990).
-In a 2009 Guardian interview, she told Decca Aitkenhead: "when I was putting people up to go on TV programmes I'd be saying to them, 'What are you planning to wear?', and they'd be slightly offended that I'd even think of asking the question.
-But I do genuinely think that has changed, a lot.
-It's a recognition, not that there's some kind of terrible compromise about putting on a tie, but that actually you don't want people to be focusing on what you look like but on what you're saying".

 When the Green Party became three separate parties in 1990 for the constituent parts of the United Kingdom, she joined the Green Party of England and Wales.
 Lucas served as their General Election Speaker from 1991 (for the following year's general election) and a Regional Council Member from 1997.

 Lucas's first success in an election came when she gained the Green Party's second council seat in the UK on Oxfordshire County Council, which she held between 1993 and 1997.